bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ========================

 - ``coverage_interval`` Regions covered by sequencing. bcbio calculates this automatically from alignment coverage information, so you only need to specify it in the input configuration if you have specific needs or bcbio does not determine coverage correctly. ``genome`` specifies full genome sequencing, ``regional`` identifies partial-genome pull down sequencing like exome analyses, and ``amplicon`` is partial-genome sequencing from PCR amplicon sequencing.
 This influences GATK options for filtering: we use Variant Quality Score Recalibration when set to ``genome``, otherwise we apply hard filters.
 Also affects copy number calling with CNVkit, structural variant calling and deep panel calling in cancer samples, where we tune regional/amplicon analyses to maximize sensitivity.
   [genome, regional, amplicon]
 -  ``coverage_depth_min`` Minimum depth of coverage.
-Regions will less reads will not get called.
+Regions with less reads will not get called.
 Defaults to 4.
 Setting lower than 4 will trigger low-depth calling options for GATK.
 -  ``ploidy`` Ploidy of called reads.
 Defaults to 2 (diploid).